emrahcom/eparto-virtual-phone/README.md

    If you want to receive calls through a public phone, follow these steps:

-   1. Go to the [Public Phones](https://app.eparto.net/pri/phone) on the Eparto website.
+   1. Go to the [Public Phones](https://app.eparto.net/pri/phone) page on the Eparto website.

    2. Create a public phone.